-Easy vegan strawberry cupcakes that are packed with fresh strawberries and flavor!
-They are soft and fluffy and come together in just 1 bowl.
+Easy vegan strawberry cupcakes packed with 3 cups of fresh strawberries for the best flavor (no strawberry essence needed)!
+These cupcakes are soft and fluffy and come together in one bowl using common ingredients.

-These pretty pink cupcakes are perfect as a gift or dessert for birthday parties, Valentine's Day, Mother's Day or any special occasion!
+These pretty pink cupcakes are the perfect dessert for birthday parties, Valentine's Day, Mother's Day or any special occasion!

 Notes about the ingredients

 Baking powder and soda.
-We're using double-raising agents to make sure these cupcakes are FLUFFY and to counteract the high amount of fruit.
-Make sure your baking powder and soda are fresh, otherwise it may lead to dense cupcakes.
+We're using double raising agents to ensure these cupcakes are FLUFFY and to counteract the high amount of fruit.

 How to make vegan strawberry cupcakes